Katarina Pejak

 Katarina Pejak is a Serbian blues singer, songwriter, and pianist.
 She blends a basic blues styling with elements of soul, folk and jazz.
-Pejak has been involved in the recording of five albums since 2010.
+Pejak has been involved in the recording of seven albums since 2010.

 Life and career

 She was born in Belgrade, Serbia.
 Her father was a promoter and manager of a blues and jazz club, while her mother was a flamenco dancer.
 Due to her parents involvement in music, many musicians descended on her home when she was growing up with music playing a regular occurrence.
 Pejak spent time with her two grandmothers who would inspire the youngster with their storytelling abilities.
 Her father's record collection gave Pejak early access to recorded works by Tom Waits, Bessie Smith, Van Morrison, and Otis Spann among others.
 She began a decade long study of classical music at the piano, but realised in her late teenage years that she was not made to become a classical music performer.
 Her interest in a wider musical palate was increased by listening to a variety of styles including rock and roll, blues, jazz, and American folk music.
 Pejak was also drawn towards writing songs.
 Around this time, she began performing in blues clubs, both in Belgrade and other Serbian cities.
 In 2011, Pejak began studying songwriting at the Berklee College of Music and graduated in 2014.
 Whilst there, she obtained the annual Songwriting Achievement Award.
 Before her temporary relocation to the United States, she had already issued an album on Blues Time Records, Perfume & Luck (2010).
 It was recorded in a theatre using nothing more than a piano and her own vocals, while Pejak was still attending Belgrade's Mokranjac Music School.